dazuma/toys/toys/docs/guide.md

     expand :minitest, name: "unit-test", warnings: true

-Alternatively, you may provide a block to `expand`.
+Alternatively, you can provide a block to `expand`.
 It will yield the template to your block, letting you modify its properties:

     expand :minitest do |t|